-On September 20th 1997, The Columbus Chamber Music Society opened its fiftieth consecutive season of concerts.
+“On Sept.
+20, 1997, The Columbus Chamber Music Society opened its fiftieth consecutive season of concerts.
 The organization was founded in 1948 under the name Prestige Concerts.
-Its founder, organizer, and first director was James N. Cain.
-Its major objective was and continues to be “the furtherance of chamber music.”
-In the following year it was incorporated under the laws of Ohio as a non-profit corporation.
-At the time of its founding Cain was seventeen years old, a graduate of West High School in Columbus, who was preparing to enter The Ohio State University.
+Its founder, organizer, and first director was James N. Cain and its major objective was and continues to be “the furtherance of chamber music.”
+In the following year, it was incorporated under the laws of Ohio as a nonprofit corporation.
+At the time of its founding, Cain was seventeen years old, a graduate of West High School in Columbus, who was preparing to enter The Ohio State University.

 Financial problems were mounting, largely the result of the meteoric rise in fees for artists through the decade of the 1970s.
 This was putting the system of writing off deficits by guarantors under increasing stress.
-The informal organizational pattern that evolved in the past thirty five years, could work with leaders like Earhart and Harmon, who kept tabs on what needed doing and when, but their leaving broke a tradition of central leadership that reached back to the early days of the society.
+The informal organizational pattern that evolved in the past thirty five years could work with leaders like Earhart and Harmon, who kept tabs on what needed doing and when, but their leaving broke a tradition of central leadership that reached back to the early days of the society.

-In 1983 David Bury authored a report entitled The Columbus Chamber Music Society in Transition .
-(Bury, 1983) To him it was clear that a system for recruiting new people into the organization had to be found.
+In 1983, David Bury authored a report titled, “The Columbus Chamber Music Society in Transition,” (Bury, 1983).
+To Bury, it was clear that a system for recruiting new people into the organization needed to be found.
 Every resignation or retirement of older members resulted in a loss of know-how to the organization.
 Karl Kornacker, who became director after Earhart’s resignation, recalled attending workshops organized by the Ohio Arts Council or the Greater Columbus Arts Council, and credited both Susan Rosenstock and David Bury for instructing him in the fine points of running a healthy arts organization.
-These included having a program planning process, a realistic budget, a system of record keeping, plans for fund-raising, audience surveys, maintenance of mailing lists etc. Some of these mechanisms were present in the existing organization, but they tended to be implemented on a happenstance basis.
+These included having a program-planning process, a realistic budget, a system of record-keeping, plans for fundraising, audience surveys, maintenance of mailing lists, etc. Some of these mechanisms were present in the existing organization, but they tended to be implemented on a happenstance basis.
 Bury’s report was funded with grant support from both the Ohio Arts Council and the Greater Columbus Arts Council.
-Bury’s report advocated the concept of a “working board.”
-At this time the organization began forming standing committees to make program planning recommendations, develop budgets, outreach programs, write grant proposals to funding organizations and the like.
+The report also advocated the concept of a ‘working board.’
+At this time, the organization began forming standing committees to make program planning recommendations, develop budgets, outreach programs, write grant proposals to funding organizations, and the like.

-CCMS in the 1990s.
 A succession of individuals have served in the role of director for periods of relatively shorter durations.
-These include Edmund King who served as director from 1989- to -1991 followed by Sally Cleary who served from 1991- 1994 who was succeeded by Stella Kozyris who has served from 1994- to 1997.
-The current president-director is again Sally Cleary Griffiths who began her second term with the opening of the Fiftieth Anniversary season, (1997 – 1998).
-For the last several seasons the Society has operated successfully as a voluntary organization.
-The work of program planning, budgeting, fund raising, working with artists representatives, publicity, grant writing, the maintaining of mailing lists, data-bases, and ticket selling functions are carried out by numerous individuals and standing committees.
-For the last several seasons a combination of increased ticket sales, the generous contributions of individuals and corporations, plus grants from the Columbus Foundation, as well as the Ohio Arts and Greater Columbus Arts Councils, have enabled the Columbus Chamber Music Society to reach a larger audience in the greater Columbus Metropolitan Area by offering a succession of high quality chamber music concerts with internationally renowned performers while finishing the last several seasons free of debt.
+These include Edmund King, who served as director from 1989 – 1991, followed by Sally Cleary, who served from 1991- 1994 who was succeeded by Stella Kozyris who has served from 1994- to 1997.
+The following president-director was Sally Cleary Griffiths, who began her second term with the opening of the 50th Anniversary season, (1997 – 1998).
+For the last several seasons, CCMS has operated successfully as a volunteer organization.
+The work of program planning, budgeting, fundraising, working with artists’ representatives, publicity, grant-writing, the maintaining of mailing lists, databases, and ticket-selling functions were carried out by numerous individuals and committees.
+A combination of increased ticket sales, generous contributions of individuals and corporations, and grants from The Columbus Foundation, the Ohio Arts Council, and the Greater Columbus Arts Council have enabled CCMS to reach a larger audience in the greater Columbus Metropolitan Area by offering a succession of high-quality chamber music concerts with internationally renowned performers while finishing the last several seasons free of debt.

-Arthur Efland is a professor emeritus in the Department of Art Education at The Ohio State University.
+About the author: Arthur Efland is a professor emeritus in the Department of Art Education at The Ohio State University.
 He authored the elementary and secondary guidelines in art education for Ohio, which won an award of excellence from the National Art Education Association in 1982.
-He is author of A History of Art Education: Intellectual and Social Currents in Teaching the Visual Arts published by Teachers College Press.
-Arthur is a frequent participant at national and international conferences on art education.
+He is author of “A History of Art Education: Intellectual and Social Currents in Teaching the Visual Arts,” published by Teachers College Press.
+Efland is a frequent participant at national and international conferences on art education.
 He has also published in the Journal of Aesthetic Education, History of Education Quarterly, and the Journal of Research in Music Education.